 Also, Related to The Best A24 Movies – EIGHTH GRADE – A CAPTIVATING AND HEARTFELT PORTRAIT OF MODERN TEENAGE LIFE

-‘Minari’, as a Korean film, subverts expectations that foreign audiences have come to be so habitual to.
+‘Minari,’ as a Korean film, subverts expectations that foreign audiences have become habitual to.
 Convoluted plotlines and surreal characters are often engaged in a poetic and tragic cadence that is non-conforming.
 ‘Minari’ opens up an entirely new avenue of emotionally vulnerable and simplistic filmmaking styles for fans of Korean cinema.
-Just like minari can grow and sustain itself anywhere, this immigrant family shows resilience and togetherness.
+Just like Minari can grow and sustain itself anywhere, this immigrant family shows resilience and togetherness.
 They best adverse living conditions without the promise of a changing landscape to keep fighting.

 Related to Best A24 Movies – Minari Review: An Impersonal Account of a Personal Story

-There’s just something so mystical and seductive about films shot in black and white.
-Add that to an unconventionally told story about two lighthouse keepers who can’t really ‘keep’ themselves from the lighthouse, you’re all set for a satisfactory evening.
-‘The Lighthouse‘ serves as a companion piece to ‘The Witch’, at least in the temperament of unnerving storytelling.
+There’s something so mystical and seductive about films shot in black and white.
+Add that to an unconventionally told story about two lighthouse keepers who can’t really ‘keep’ themselves from the lighthouse, and you’re all set for a satisfactory evening.
+‘The Lighthouse‘ is a companion to ‘The Witch’, at least in the temperament of unnerving storytelling.
 There’s a disquiet, unformed and fleeting, that controls and never quite settles during the film.
-Eggers’ demonstrates a heightened indulgence in details as to how things feel and look, with a minimalist plot.
+Eggers demonstrates a heightened indulgence in details as to how things feel and look with a minimalist plot.
 His composition of sight and sound produces an incredibly enchanting cinematic experience that seems hard to forget.

-It would be safe to assume that Eggers intended to keep his thematic introspection mostly symbolic, with no clear-eyed distinctions.
-The characters, though called Ephraim and Thomas in the movie, are penned as the Old Man and the Young Man in the script; the exactness of their surrender to the light in the tower is never made clear; the entire story really, dabbles mostly in ambiguity.
+It would be safe to assume that Eggers intended to keep his thematic introspection primarily symbolic, with no clear-eyed distinctions.
+The characters, though called Ephraim and Thomas in the movie, are penned as the Old Man and the Young Man in the script.
+The exactness of their surrender to the light in the tower is never made clear.
+The entire story really dabbles mostly in ambiguity.
 But this opens it up to widespread interpretations from audiences.
-Eggers cages Dafoe and Pattinson in his mad doghouse and the result is a pair of remarkable performances that are etched into your memory.
-An intensely disturbing and consuming nightmare at sea and within is how I would describe ‘The Lighthouse‘.
+Eggers cages Dafoe and Pattinson in his mad doghouse, and the result is a pair of remarkable performances that are etched into your memory.
+An intensely disturbing and consuming nightmare at sea and within is how I would describe ‘The Lighthouse.’

 Barry Jenkins’ expressive drama tells the story of Chiron, a young, sensitive African American boy.
 He discovers his sexual identity in an exhilarating three-part odyssey.
 More than just making a film about self-discovery, Jenkins also tries to change competing perceptions of manhood in societal discourse.
 While it is not exclusively esoteric to black males and captures a much broader sentiment, Jenkins explores Chiron’s journey in life against the backdrop of the hard-hitting realities of the African American community.
 He still generously allows additive experiences for viewers, wherein they bring something of their own to the characters and their conflicts.

 ‘Moonlight’ boasts of a rich thematic tapestry.
-As a result, Chiron faces a multitude of challenges through different phases of his life.
-The issues range from conformity in early teens, his resistance against becoming a product of his environment, to the probing needle of masculinity in adulthood.
+As a result, Chiron faces many challenges through different phases of his life.
+The issues range from conformity in his early teens, his resistance against becoming a product of his environment, to the probing needle of masculinity in adulthood.
 The process of how Little becomes Black is shown to be one devoid of tenderness and empathy.
 Little by little, Jenkins’ protagonist loses every avenue of love in his life, rebuked at every attempt.

 ‘Moonlight’s grandiosity in accepting and furnishing a universal roadmap to young boys and girls suffering from an identity crisis is its real victory.
-It defines how care and affection shape a person, emancipating them from gender and identity archetypes, and allows them to make their own paths.
+It defines how care and affection shape a person, emancipating them from gender and identity archetypes and allowing them to make their own paths.

-While poverty and miserable living conditions form the background of the film, Baker focuses on the joy of childhood.
-And, the inhibited sense of being that children carry with themselves.
+While poverty and miserable living conditions form the film’s background, Baker focuses on the joy of childhood.
+And the inhibited sense of being that children carry with themselves.
 Much of the life that flows through comes from the children and their interactions.
 This gives the storytelling an innocence that puts you at ease.
-Shot exclusively on 35mm, Baker rigorously experiments the way he shoots the characters, effectively bringing out their perspectives on things.
+Shot exclusively on 35mm, Baker rigorously experiments with how he shoots the characters, effectively bringing out their perspectives.
 The idea of Disney world, the elusive happiness for children, being on the cusp of their adobe strikes as a hard-hitting eye-opener of how happiness has been commercialized and melancholy normalized.

 Howard Ratner is no ordinary jeweler; he has a secret apartment that houses his mistress Julia, who works at his glamorous store; he hangs out with highly influential celebrities, who are also his primary customers; and he’s secretly smuggled a rare black opal from an African mine.
 Unbeknownst to him, the opal will change his life in a manner that even he couldn’t have possibly bet on.
 Howard’s a betting man; he’s an adrenaline junky.
 More than the win, he seems to enjoy that blood rush, the energy that flows with the unknown, completely ransoming himself to the odds.
 He often sees opportunities where others don’t.

 The Safdie brothers have followed up their 2017 classic ‘Good Time’ with another frantic anxiety fest.
 This time, though, the stakes are higher, the journey more labored, and a climax you will never forget.
-Adam Sandler’s soaring turn as Howard Ratner might just be the best performance of his career.
-His exasperation and desperate energy is the emotional backbone of the film.
+Adam Sandler’s soaring turn as Howard Ratner might be his best career performance.
+His exasperation and desperate energy are the emotional backbone of the film.
 His central act is brilliantly understated and reflects the chaos that envelops him throughout.
 The Safdies have created an unnerving masterpiece that is a tragic celebration of the travesty of human nature.